 Leon Battista Alberti already suggested the use of spurs, as a sort of "permanent crib", opening for such structures a success that has never failed, both in the recommendations of the treatises and in constructive practice.
-After the earthquake of 1703 there are numerous spurs of stone made in L'Aquila supporting ruined labrics, among others there are the spurs that support the apse of the church of S. Domenico of Vigliano, marked by Rodolico for the resistance and the beautiful appearance and the left side of the church of S. Mary Collemaggio, on the left of the transept of S. Pietro in Coppito22.
+After the earthquake of 1703 there are numerous spurs of stone made in L'Aquila supporting ruined fabrics: among these there are the spurs that support the apse of the church of S. Domenico in Vigliano, marked by Rodolico for the resistance and the beautiful appearance and the left side of the church of S. Maria in Collemaggio, on the left of the transept of S. Pietro in Coppito.

-The constructive use of a system supported by tradition is held between the end of the eighteenth century and the beginning of the nineteenth century, widespread tendency not only in Abruzzo.
-For example, the spurs proposed by Canina in mid-nineteenth century, in stone lined with brick, for villa Adriana in Tivoli, or those of the Sanctuary of Hercules Winner.
+The constructive use of a system supported by tradition is held between the end of the 18th century and the beginning of the 19th century, widespread tendency not only in Abruzzo.
+For example, the spurs proposed by Canina in mid 19th century, in stone lined with brick, for villa Adriana in Tivoli, or those of the Sanctuary of Ercole Vincitore.
 The support of manuals in that time for the use of such system is total: taking up the caution in the use of new materials, especially iron, in the restoration of old factories, the use of spurs is indeed considered the most effective remedy for the deformation of traditional structures.
-In his Teoria e pratica dell'architettura, published in Rome in 1788, Girolamo Mass says that "scarps and spurs are necessary in case of the walls are gone from the perpendicular, and have no overhang to have sufficient thickness to resist the thrust of the vaults, or for any other reason (...)"At his concern, in building scarp walls or spurs, to "concatenate and to merge them using the same materials with the old wall, at which they pick and make the tracks and tunnels that you can intern the new material," it echoes a few decades Later Giuseppe Valadier in L'architettura pratica, where the earthquakes are considered one of the seven fundamental causes of repairing the buildings, proposing to alleviate it using the buttresses, which, however, to be effective, they must be well-anchored to the masonry to be with them like a "single body": the essential fact to give comfort to the cliff walls and provide a basis for wider support.
-Starting from the first half of the 18th Century the manual of Rondelet - the
+In his Teoria e pratica dell'architettura, published in Rome in 1788, Girolamo Masi says that "scarps and spurs are necessary in case of the walls are gone from the perpendicular, and have no overhang to have sufficient thickness to resist the thrust of the vaults, or for any other reason (...)".
+At his concern, in building scarp walls or spurs, to "concatenate and to merge them using the same materials with the old wall, at which they pick and make the tracks and tunnels that you can intern the new material" it echoes a few decades.
+Later Giuseppe Valadier in L'architettura pratica, where the earthquakes are considered one of the seven fundamental causes of repairing the buildings, proposing to alleviate it using the buttresses, which, however, to be effective, they must be well-anchored to the masonry to be with them like a single body: the essential fact to give comfort to the cliff walls and provide a basis for wider support.
+Starting from the first half of the 18th century the manual of Rondelet - the first translation into Italian is of 1834 - will bring the spurs as excellent systems for consolidation into a paragraph dedicated to them^p.